B-Kristy/Qmatey/README.md

 # Qmatey
 A taxonomic profiler capable of robust microbiome analysis
 ## Features
-* Automated pipeline starting with QC-filtered sequencing data and ending with host-associated microbiome quantification
+* Automated pipeline starting with QC-filtered sequencing data and ending with microbiome quantification and visualization
-* Supports all Next-Generation Sequencing platforms
+* Supports all Next-Generation Sequencing platforms, including 16S/ITS, WGS, and RRS.
-* Identifies strain-level microbial interactions
-* Capable of species-level, genus-level, and family-level taxonomic analysis
+* User-defined parameters for strain-level, species-level, genus-level, and family-level taxonomic analysis
-* QC-plots to directly interact with quantified metagenomic data
+* QC-plots to evaluate the predictive accuracy of quantified metagenomic data

 ## Installation
 Clone or download the git repository to a desired location